 Frequently Asked Questions

-Below are answers to some of the more common questions customers ask.
+Below are answers to some of the more common questions customers ask that will guide you on your custom home journey.
 If you have additional questions, please feel free to contact us directly.

 Construction sets for our plans are typically under $1,800.
 If you desire to have the plans customized, the total cost can range from three- to ten-thousand dollars.
 This is a fraction of the cost of hiring a local Architect for a custom drawn plan, where you could pay from 4% to 12% of the total construction cost.
 Pre-drawn home plans are a tremendous value when building a custom home.